Jewel of the Day: Cullinan III and IV Brooch – “Granny’s Chips”

 To learn more about the Cullinans, read this – The Cullinan Diamond.
 To read about Her Majesty’s sizeable brooch collection, visit this thread – Queen Elizabeth II – Brooches.
 To read about the Duchess of Cambridge’s building jewellery collection, visit this thread – Duchess of Cambridge Jewellery.Filed under British Royals

-Tagged Cullinan Diamond, Elizabeth II, Jewellery, Mary of Teck, The Duchess of Cambridge.
+Tagged Cullinan Diamond, Elizabeth II of the United Kingdom, Jewellery, Mary of Teck, The Duchess of Cambridge.